Academia Británica Cuscatleca: Secondary school

-The Secondary School is led by the Head of Secondary, the Deputy Head and a Secondary Leadership Team.
+The Secondary School is led by the Head of Secondary, two Deputy Heads and a Secondary Leadership Team.
 The Secondary Section has over 60 members of staff including teachers and support staff and is organised into curriculum areas which are coordinated by Heads of Department.
 The school achieves relatively high academic standards.

 Grades 6 to 8: for teaching purposes, each grade is divided into five classes with approximately 20 students per class.
-Generally, students are taught in mixed ability groups although there is some setting in Mathematics and Science.
-All students study a broad and balanced core of subjects: English, Mathematics, Science, Spanish, History, Geography, Art/Technology, Music, Drama, ICT, French and Physical Education.
-As far as is practical, the school follows the requirements of the English National Curriculum with adaptations for local conditions and opportunities.
+Generally, students are taught in mixed ability groups although there is some setting in Mathematics and languages.
+All students study a broad and balanced core of subjects: English, Mathematics, Science, Spanish, History, Geography, Art, Technology, Music, Drama, ICT, French and Physical Education.
+The school follows the requirements of the International Baccalaureate with additions for local conditions and opportunities.

-Grades 9 and 10: students follow a 2-year course leading to the International General Certificate of Secondary Education (IGCSE) from the University of Cambridge.
+Grades 9 and 10: students historically followed a 2-year course leading to the International General Certificate of Secondary Education (IGCSE) from the University of Cambridge.
 As well as studying the English Language, and Literature, Spanish Language and Literature, Mathematics, Physics, Chemistry and Biology students have the option of studying History, Geography, Economics, Computer Studies, Music, Art, French or Drama.
 One of these is expected to be a humanities option.
+In 2024 the final class of students will take their IGCSE exams.
+From 2025 onwards, students in Grade 10 (UK Year 11) will take the MYP certificate.
+The programme includes the full eight subject groups of the MYP with an additional ninth option to allow in-depth study of an extra humanities, arts or languages subject.

 Grade 11 and 12: students follow the 2-year International Baccalaureate Diploma Programme.
-In addition to studying English, Spanish, Mathematics, a Science subject (Physics, Chemistry, Biology) and a Humanities subject (Psychology, Geography, History, Economics, Business Management, Information Technology in a Global Society).
+In addition to studying English, Spanish, Mathematics, a Science subject (Physics, Chemistry, Biology) and a Humanities subject (Psychology, Geography, History, Economics, Business Management, Digital Society).
 Students are also able to choose a sixth subject from French, Art & Design, Film Studies, Theatre Studies, Computer Science, a second Science subject or a second Humanities subject.
 Three subjects are studied at Higher Level and three at Standard Level.
 Students undertake a Theory of Knowledge Course, write an extended essay, and undertake community service.